tinyfeng/git-branch-manager/README.md

 ## Usage

-Swich a branch existed or new branch with conment, reset branch's comment: `$agt branch-name -m "branch comment"`
+Swich a branch existed or new branch with conment, reset branch's comment: `$agt branch-name "branch comment"`

 List all branch record and message: `$agt -l`